-- Lack of land survey prior to activities commencing; - Lack of ESIAs or feasibility studies or quality studies; and - Lack of appropriate buffers or protection zones. - Encroachment on natural forest or protected area; - Clearing outside permitted land; - Erosion via planting on steep slopes; - Exploitation of watersheds; - Use of chemicals threatening water sources; - Increased sedimentation of water sources; - Fragmentation to habitats;
+- Lack of land survey prior to activities commencing; - · Lack of ESIAs or feasibility studies or quality studies; and - Lack of appropriate buffers or protection zones. - Encroachment on natural forest or protected area; - Clearing outside permitted land; - Erosion via planting on steep slopes; - Exploitation of watersheds; - Use of chemicals threatening water sources; - Increased sedimentation of water sources; - Fragmentation to habitats; - Loss of habitat and biodiversity; - Compensation payments to affected people are often ignored, or corruption results in reduced payments; and

-9 Monitoring and reporting will include conditions under the Environmental Compliance Certificate.
+&lt;sup>9 Monitoring and reporting will include conditions under the Environmental Compliance Certificate.